Quoya dilatata: Description

 Quoya dilatata is a spreading shrub, growing to a height of 30-60 cm and which has its branches and leaves densely covered with a layer of white, woolly hairs.
 The leaves are egg-shaped to spoon-shaped with the narrow end towards the base, 1.5-3 cm long, 7-11 mm wide.
 The upper surface is wrinkled or crinkly and the lower has a network of veins.

 The flowers are usually solitary in the upper leaf axils, forming a long, leafy spike of flowers.
 Each flower has a thin, hairy stalk 2-4 mm long and is surrounded by leaf-like bracts and bracteoles which are woolly-hairy on the lower surface and glabrous on the upper surface.
 The five sepals are 8-12 mm long, spoon-shaped and joined at their bases to form a very short tube.
 The sepals are thin and thickly woolly-hairy on the outside and glabrous on the inside.
 The petals are orange-red in colour, 20-25 mm long, forming a tube which gradually widens towards the five lobes on the end.
 The tube is densely hairy on the outside and glabrous inside, except for a ring of hairs around the ovary.
-The lowest petal lobe is musch larger than the others, more or less egg-shaped, 5-7 mm long, 4-6 mm wide.
+The lowest petal lobe is much larger than the others, more or less egg-shaped, 5-7 mm long, 4-6 mm wide.
 The other four lobes are about equal in size, with two lobes erect and the two on each side of the end of the tube.
 The four stamens extend beyond the end of the petal tube, the lower pair longer than the other.
 Flowering occurs in September, October or November and is followed by fruit which is almost spherical, 2-3 mm in diameter and densely hairy with the sepals remaining attached.